Delayed But Longer Fall Foliage Season Expected In New England

 Salge has been forecasting New England Fall foliage for a decade now with Yankee Magazine and says before all the rain this summer, a dry spring led to a thinner canopy and record amount of gypsy moths.

-“One of the worst years in 30 years of record keeping… So we had hundreds of thousands of acres desiccated across all of New England this year.
-They grew back, but it will definitely have an impact on leaf color in some areas,” Salge explains.
+“One of the worst years in 30 years of record keeping.
+So we had hundreds of thousands of acres desiccated across all of New England this year.
+They grew back, but it will definitely have an impact on leaf color in some areas,” Salge told WBZ-TV.

 Leaf color will also be different across New England where trees are stressed.

 Cloudy and windy conditions can have an impact on the season as well as any tropical systems.
-Warm sunny days and cool nights really allow those vibrant colors to show… a continued warm and wet pattern is likely to have an impact.
+Warm, sunny days and cool nights really allow those vibrant colors to show and a continued warm and wet pattern is likely to have an impact.

-“We think that this is going to cause the fall foliage to be a little later than normal, and probably last a little longer this year, it may lack some of the bright punch we’re used to seeing, but the longer season should more than make up for it,” Salge explains.
+“We think that this is going to cause the Fall foliage to be a little later than normal, and probably last a little longer this year, it may lack some of the bright punch we’re used to seeing, but the longer season should more than make up for it,” Salge explained.

 WBZ asked Salge his favorite spot in New England to view the foliage.

-“That’s tough, I love the White Mountains, and there are so many great areas within the White Mountains, but I’d probably say the Kancamagus Highway is pretty tough to beat… you can go there anytime over a three-week window and see peak color somewhere around the route,” Salge exclaims.
+“That’s tough, I love the White Mountains, and there are so many great areas within the White Mountains, but I’d probably say the Kancamagus Highway is pretty tough to beat.
+You can go there any time over a three-week window and see peak color somewhere around the route,” he said.

 When colors do peak closer to home, there is one place locally you don’t want to miss.